 What modchip should I choose for my PlayStation 1?

-If you have any other version of the PS1 then you can go with either the MM3 or the Mayumi v4 (or the PsNee if you’d like to try something new).
+If you have any other version of the PS1 then you can use the MM3, Mayumi v4, or PsNee.

 In general MM3 modchips are very popular and should at least partially function with every version of the PS1.
 Make sure you install at least seven wires if you want to be able to play anti modchip games.